zademn/netsci-labs/README.md

 ## TODO
 Stuff that I need to finish (not exhaustive)
 - [ ] Add some real world intuition
+- [ ] install links for jupyter colab
 - [x] Finish probabilities recap
 - [x] Add markov chains to probabilities recap
 - [ ] Random walk with stochastic matrices